rust-lang/rfcs/text/0000-const-generic-const-fn-bounds.md

 Bikeshed this name before stabilization.
 We don't want to end up with `T: const ConstDrop` bounds in the future (see the "explicit `const` bounds" future extension to this RFC).

+One suggestion is to have a lowercase trait `drop` that signifies the drop glue and not the `Drop` trait.
+This would allow `T: drop` and `T: ?const drop` bounds signalling what's going on.
+A `T: drop` bound on a non-const function would be useless as every type may get dropped in non-const generic functions.